AI

 The human side of AI adoption

-Analysis of AI adoption barriers found that psychological safety is critical.
+Research on AI adoption found that psychological safety is critical.
 When employees fear retribution for mistakes or voicing concerns, resistance hardens into obstruction.
 You need people to experiment with AI, which means accepting failed experiments without punishment.

-The research on technology resistance identifies trust as foundational.
+Research on technology acceptance identifies trust as foundational.
 Employees need to trust that management has their interests in mind.
 Not empty promises about job security.
 Actual investment in skill development.
 Transparent conversations about which roles change and how.

-Here is the leadership gap that makes everything worse.
+The leadership communication gap makes everything worse.
 Fewer than 20 percent of employees have heard from their direct manager about the impact of AI on their job.
 Fewer than 25 percent have heard from their CEO.
 Only 13 percent have heard from HR.
 Into that silence, fear expands.
+I find this genuinely frustrating, because filling that silence costs almost nothing.

-Stop saying AI will not replace anyone.
-Nobody believes that anyway.
+Stop saying AI won’t replace anyone.
+Nobody believes it anyway.
 Instead, commit to retraining people whose roles change significantly.
-Put budget behind it.
-Only one-third of employees report receiving any AI training in the past year.
-Prosci research shows 38 percent of AI adoption challenges stem directly from insufficient training, making user proficiency the single largest failure point.
+Put actual budget behind it.
+Two-thirds of employees say their organization has not been proactive in training them to work alongside AI.
+Prosci research shows 38 percent of AI adoption challenges stem from insufficient training, making user proficiency one of the largest barriers.

 Address the emotional reality.
 The psychological impacts of AI-induced displacement include identity erosion, future-oriented anxiety, and social withdrawal.
-These are real human experiences, not obstacles to overcome.
+These are real human experiences.
 Your change plan needs mechanisms for people to process these feelings.
 Not therapy sessions.
 Structured opportunities to discuss concerns, share experiences, and collectively figure out what new roles look like.

 Build in agency.
 Let people shape how AI integrates into their work rather than having it imposed.
 The sense of control matters as much as the actual outcomes.
-Over 90 percent of global enterprises are projected to face critical AI skills shortages by 2026 according to IDC.
+Over 90 percent of global enterprises are projected to face critical skills shortages in the near term according to IDC.
 The organizations that give employees ownership over their AI journey will have employees who stay.

 A practical change framework

-Most AI change management plan frameworks are too complex for mid-size companies.
+Most AI change management frameworks are too complex for mid-size companies.
+I probably have a bias here since I work with mid-size teams, but the enterprise-grade frameworks often seem designed to justify consulting budgets more than drive adoption.
 You need something practical that accounts for limited resources.

 Build from the middle.
-Here is the challenge: Prosci research shows mid-level managers are the most resistant group to AI change, even more than frontline employees.
+Mid-level managers are the most resistant group to AI change, even more than frontline employees.
 Yet these same managers live in the daily reality of operations.
 They know which processes actually work versus which ones just look good in presentations.
-They have credibility with frontline teams in ways executives often do not.
+They have credibility with frontline teams in ways executives often don’t.
 Converting resistant managers into engaged champions is where AI change succeeds or dies.

 Give those managers a real role in designing AI integration.
 Not token input.
 Actual decision-making authority about how their teams use AI tools.
-MIT research found that companies succeed when they decentralize implementation authority but retain accountability.
-Middle managers can translate that decentralized authority from abstract principle to operational reality.
+Companies succeed when they decentralize implementation authority but retain accountability.
+Middle managers can translate that from abstract principle into daily operational reality.

 Create learning by doing.
 Only 6 percent of workers feel very comfortable using AI in their roles according to Gallup research.
 That comfort comes from doing, not watching.
 Instead of training sessions about AI, create projects where people use AI to solve actual business problems they care about.
 Small projects.
 Low stakes.
 Real learning.

 Document what people discover.
 When an account manager figures out how to use AI for initial client research while preserving the personal insight that builds relationships, capture that pattern.
 When an analyst learns which AI outputs to trust and which to verify extensively, write it down.
+Having structured change management processes in place makes this kind of documentation systematic rather than accidental.
 This becomes your organization’s AI operating manual.
 Not corporate documentation.
 Practitioner knowledge.

 Building and sustaining momentum